 Kevin Austin is currently the Group Vice President of Demand & Supply Management (DSM) at Toyota Motor North America, responsible for demand / supply planning and overall transformation leadership for Toyota’s supply chain innovation efforts across North America and in coordination with Toyota /Lexus brands and manufacturing facilities.

-Kevin began his career at Toyota in 1999 as an analyst within the Production Control division at TEMA.
-Mr. Austin worked in this division until 2010 and was responsible for production planning efforts and helping lead Toyota's supply chain coordination in ensuring we have the appropriate production capacity and output
+Mr. Austin began his career at Toyota in 1999 as an analyst within the Production Control division at TEMA.
+He worked in this division until 2010 and was responsible for production planning efforts and helping lead Toyota's supply chain coordination in ensuring we have the appropriate production capacity and output

 to meet all of our customers’ needs and demand.
 Following Production Control, Mr. Austin worked in the Human Resources department,